7 Eleven Logo

 7 Eleven Logo 1986

-In 1986, 7-Eleven got a brand name that is still relevant today.
+In 1986, 7-Eleven got a trademark that is still relevant today.
 Its base is a turquoise rectangle.
-The rest of the elements are the same as those on the 1969 round emblem: a white trapezoid and an orange-red seven with the turquoise word “ELEVEN.”
+The other elements are the same as on the 1969 round emblem: a white trapezoid and an orange-red seven with the turquoise word “ELEVEN.”

 1989 – 2021